leonid-pishchulin/partapp/README.md

      cd <PARTAPP_DIR>/src/libs/libDPM
      trainDPM(<PARTIDX>, <EXP_DIR>)
 ```
-    where 'EXP_DIR' is the root of the experiments package
+    where `EXP_DIR` is the root of the experiments package

  5) train DPM head detector (in matlab)
 ```